reliv/zf-config-factories/README.md

 // in module.config.php
 'controllers' => [

-    // This is a special config key that zf2-config-factories reads.
+    // This is a special config key that zf-config-factories reads.
     'config_factories' => [

         // This is the name of the service.